ManimCommunity/manim/docs/source/tutorials/quickstart.rst

        def construct(self):
            ...

-Most of the time, the code for scripting an animation with manim goes inside the :meth:`~.Scene.construct` method of a class, which derives from :class:`.Scene`.
+Most of the time, the code for scripting an animation is entirely contained within the the :meth:`~.Scene.construct` method of a class, which derives from :class:`.Scene`.
 Inside :meth:`~.Scene.construct`, you can create objects, display them on screen, and animate them.